wangxinyush/IDH_phUMR/README.md

 * We further found that the phUMR contribute to oncogene activation by the interplay with key chromatin modifications.<br><br>
 ![framework](https://github.com/wangxinyush/IDH_phUMR/blob/main/imgs/oncogene.png "foo")
 * For example, at the promoter of the CCND1 gene, loss of broad H3K27me3 signal and increase of H3K4me3 signal in flanking UMRs were found.
-Meanwhile, the gene body of CCND1 presented increased H3K36me3 and H3K4me1 signals.
+Meanwhile, the gene body of CCND1 presented increased H3K36me3 and H3K4me1 signals.<br><br>
 ![framework](https://github.com/wangxinyush/IDH_phUMR/blob/main/imgs/track.png "foo")
-* This implies a novel model of oncogene activated by partially methylation erosion in contrast to the classical model of oncogene upregulation by promoter hypomethylation.
+* This implies a novel model of oncogene activated by partially methylation erosion in contrast to the classical model of oncogene upregulation by promoter hypomethylation.<br><br>
 ![framework](https://github.com/wangxinyush/IDH_phUMR/blob/main/imgs/model.png "foo")